laavanjan/Youtube_comment_analysis_end_to_end/README.md

 # YouTube Comment Sentiment Analysis: Project Overview

 This project analyzes Reddit comments for sentiment classification using natural language processing (NLP) and machine learning techniques.
-The workflow is organized into two main Jupyter notebooks:
+The workflow is organized into three main Jupyter notebooks:

 ## 1. 1_Preprocessing_&_EDA.ipynb